-When I see seeing a “bad” picture of myself
+When I see a “bad” picture of myself

 Yikes, that’s not the most flattering angle or lighting and it’s on social media?
 Oh well, fortunately no one else looks at photos of me as closely as I do, and everyone has less-than-flattering pictures!”

 Those are just a few examples, but I try to do that with most areas of my life, especially when I catch myself having less-than-positive thoughts.
 The great thing is that once you start cheering for yourself, you can also rely less on affirmation from other people.
-And if you’re deliberately having a positive mindset and cheering for yourself, it makes it feel natural to cheer for other people, too!
+And when you’re deliberately choosing a positive mindset and cheering for yourself, it makes it feel more natural to cheer for other people, too!

 I also wanted share some insight from a couple of my girlfriends who do a great job at being their own cheerleaders.